SLScriptersGroup/SL-RP-HUD/README.md

 * `success_rate` -- The percentage as a whole number where the desired item is given to the player.
 * `crit_fail_rate` -- When the success rate does not indicate this player to get the desired item, they will get nothing, lose all of their items, and receive the `failure_message` message.
 However, from that group, some will get a bad item.
 The `crit_fail_rate` is the percentage as a whole number of those who do not fall in the success rate who will receive the critical failure object (the bad one).
 * `crit_fail_rate_damping_by_level_above_min_level` For each level above `min_level`, this number is subtracted from `crit_fail_rate` (never going below zero).
 This means that higher level players will have the same chance of success or fail, but less of a chance of getting a bad item.

-- [ ] There are currently a few lines which are used for the animation on the Helix City crafting machines, noted in the source code.
-Undoubtedly they won't be useful to anyone else.

 #### The Critical Failure Linked Prim (Bad object)